deliverator23/DuneWarsRevival_VilleneuveInspiredPatch/README.md

 # Dune Wars: Revival - Villeneuve Inspired Patch

-The Villeneuve Inspired Patch for Dune Wars: Revival has now evolved into modmodmod with a number of gameplay changes in addition to artwork from Denis Villeneuve's Dune movies.
+The Villeneuve Inspired Patch for Dune Wars: Revival is a modmodmod with a number of gameplay changes in addition to artwork from Denis Villeneuve's Dune movies.

 ## Installation